Nature Day Camp (ages 5–12)

 • Using profanity, teasing or ridiculing others

-• Violation of any federal, state or local statute or ordinance
+• Violation of any federal, state or local statute or ordinances

 Steps taken when campers start to display a pattern of negative behavior:

-If above steps do not help, the camper will get two more chances to change their behavior:
+If above steps do not help, the camper may get two more chances to change their behavior:

-1. Verbal warning #1: Call made to coordinator to come and help.
+• Verbal warning #1 and call to coordinator: Call made to coordinator to come and help.
 Camper is separated from the group.
 Next steps are explained to the camper.

-2. Verbal warning #2: Call made to parents to inform of the situation.
+• Verbal warning #2 and call to caregiver: Call made to caregiver to inform of the situation.
 The camper has one more chance.
 At this point parents should be ready to pick up their child early if needed.

-3. Done for the day: If negative behavior continues, calls made to parents to come and take their child home early.
+• Done for the day: Calls made to caregivers to come and take their child home early.
 Camper is welcome to return the next day if they are able to change their behavior.
 Formal incident report is filled out and kept on file.

-4. Done for the week: If negative behaviors continue the next day, parents will be called to pick up the camper.
+• Done for the week: Caregivers will be called to pick up the camper.
 The camper will not be returning to camp.
 Unused days of camp will not be refunded.

 If a camper is sent home for the week due to negative or unsafe behavior, parents will be called to discuss refunding any additional registered weeks of camp.